shivendra-dev54/treasure-game/readme.md

-# 🔵 Blue Boy Adventure — Java 2D Game
+# 🔵 Treasure hunt — Java 2D Game
 *A simple top-down adventure game where you find three keys, unlock three doors, and claim the treasure!*

 This project is the **first part** of the Java 2D Game Dev series by **RyiSnow**.